 The Affordable Housing Planning and Appeal Act (AHPAA) encourages affordable housing production in communities (municipalities with populations over 1,000) throughout the state by requiring communities with less than 10% affordable housing stock (known as 'non-exempt' communities) to participate in activities that promote affordable housing.
 Non-exempt communities are required to produce and approve an affordable housing plan 18 months after the date of notification of their non-exempt status.
-While there are no major enforcement processes in this law, it codified the state's intent in providing affordable housing.
+While there are no major enforcement processes included in this law, it codified the state's intent in providing affordable housing.

-The AHPAA also established the Governo-appointed State Housing Appeals Board (SHAB), which is responsible for hearing appeals received from developers who feel that one of their development proposals had been unfairly denied, or unreasonable conditions were placed upon the tentative approval of the development to make it economically infeasible to carry out, by a non-exempt local government.
+AHPAA also established the Governor-appointed State Housing Appeals Board (SHAB), which is responsible for hearing appeals received from developers who feel that one of their development proposals had been unfairly denied, or unreasonable conditions were placed upon the tentative approval of the development to make it economically infeasible to carry out, by a non-exempt local government.

-IHDA, as the administering agency of the AHPAA, produces the non-exempt local communities list every five years.
-Its most recent update was conducted in December 2013 through the use of the U.S. Census's American Community Survey (ACS).
-Sixty-eight new non-exempt municipalities were identified.
-As of December 2017, IHDA has received 33 affordable housing plans.
-In December of 2018, IHDA plans to produce a new non-exempt local government list, and provide technical assistance to local governments who need assistance creating and submitting their affordable housing plans.
+IHDA, as the administering agency of AHPAA, has produced the non-exempt local communities list in 2003, 2013 and, most recently, in December of 2018.
+Using data from the U.S. Census Bureau's American Community Survey (ACS), 46 communities were identified as being non-exempt.
+Of those, only one community was not previously listed on the 2013 non-exempt list.
+Throughout 2019, IHDA will continue to provide technical assistance to local governments who need assistance creating and submitting their affordable housing plans, now provided every five years.

-IHDA also encourages affordable housing development in AHPAA communities through its Qualified Allocation Plan (QAP).
-In the 2018-2019 QAP, applications for projects located within AHPAA non-exempt communities are now incentivized by being awarded 2 points.
+IHDA also encourages affordable housing development in AHPAA communities through its Qualified Allocation Plan.
+In the current QAP, applications for projects located within AHPAA non-exempt communities are now incentivized by being awarded 2 points.